Kenwood TS-890/ ICOM IC-7300MK2 Band Decoder

 Why not make the band decoder compatible with ICOM transceivers as well?

-To support this, I added an SN7407 to the schematic as a CI-V interface (see schematic image).
+To support this, I added a CI-V interface (see schematic image).

 Key points: